zkt2018/MechaCar_Statistical_Analysis/README.md

 # **MechaCar_Statistical_Analysis**
+## **Overview of the analysis**
+Throughout this project, we applied statistics and hypothesis testing to analyze a series of datasets from the automotive industry.
+Through using the `R` programming language, data was extracted, transformed, and loaded (ETL); statistically tested, visualized and interpreted the results.
+The study design describes briefly how the MechaCar performs against the competition.
+And, the metrics (e.g. cost, city or highway fuel efficiency, horse power, etc) that would be of interest to a consumer have been evaluated using the statistical study.

 ## **Linear Regression to Predict MPG**
 Based on the the summary and the Pr(>|t|) values, vehicle_length and ground_clearance are the two variables that have a significant impact on the mpg value.